 We write wills to provide for our loved ones after we die and to ensure that precious family heirlooms go to the people who will most value them.
-You may have designated a beneficiary for your family photo albums or genealogy papers and files.
 But have you thought about what will happen to your DNA test results?

 DNA tests are not tangible, so they’re easy to overlook.
 You can put the family Bible in the hands of a grandchild, pull them close, and say “This is our legacy and I want you to have it when I’m gone”; you can’t do that with DNA.
 Sure, you could hand over a flash drive with the raw data, but that’s not where the greatest value of a genealogical DNA test lies.
 The value is in the matching database (or databases) where you originally tested and in the physical sample that’s stored in a lab freezer somewhere.

 At all of the main DNA testing sites, your results will remain in the database after you’re gone (unless you act to remove them).
 That means your DNA relatives will be able to see that you share DNA with them, but they won’t be able to contact anyone to exchange information unless you bequeath your account to someone willing to carry on your work.
 I’ve come across many deceased matches over the years whose pedigree information would have been invaluable to my research or to one of my clients, if only I could access it.

 Even if no one in your close family wants to assume the role of family genealogist, you can ensure that your endeavors are not wasted by linking a family tree to your DNA results and making it publicly visible.
 That way, at least your DNA matches will be able to incorporate you and your research into the lineages you share with them.